mangenelijah-rgb/cipher-gamejam/README.md

 # cipher-gamejam
-Functionality for cloud-based virtual machine to store, run, and rate executable games in web browser.
-Includes a system for login- maybe ccu credentials?
+Website for users to upload, play, and rate games for a gamejam event.
+Uses dockerized flask app to host the website.